carevicm/JSON.API/README.md

 Project Description: Taco Town 🌮 - A Dynamic Recipe Web Application

+Project Overview:

 Taco Town is a delightful and straightforward web application that combines various technologies to deliver a seamless and interactive user experience.
 From the client-side interactivity to the server-side data handling, each technology plays a crucial role in creating an efficient and dynamic web application.
 This project serves as an excellent example of modern web development practices.

-Project Overview:

-Taco Town is an interactive web application designed to provide users with delicious taco recipes.
-The application features a simple and engaging interface where users can select their preferred taco ingredient (chicken, beef, or fish) and instantly view a customized recipe.
-This project is an excellent example of how modern web technologies can be combined to create a user-friendly and dynamic web experience.

 Technologies Used:

-HTML & CSS: The frontend of the application is built using HTML5 and CSS3.
+HTML & CSS: The front end of the application is built using HTML5 and CSS3.
 HTML structures the content, while CSS is used for styling.
 The application features a responsive design with a focus on usability and aesthetics.
 The CSS includes custom styles for buttons, text, and layout, along with a unique background pattern created using SVG.

 JavaScript (Client-Side): Although not explicitly shown in the provided code, JavaScript may be used for handling user interactions in the browser, such as responding to button clicks.